 Celebrity attorney F. Lee Bailey, defended O.J.
 Simpson, Patty Hearst, dies at 87

 WALTHAM, Mass.
-(AP) — F. Lee Bailey, the celebrity attorney who defended O.J.
-Simpson, Patricia Hearst and the alleged Boston Strangler, but whose legal career halted when he was disbarred in two states, has died, a former colleague said Thursday.
+(AP/WCJB) — F. Lee Bailey, the celebrity attorney who defended O.J.
+Simpson, Patricia Hearst and the alleged Boston Strangler, but whose legal career halted when he was disbarred in Florida following a federal case in Gainesville, has died, a former colleague said Thursday.
 He was 87.

 The death was confirmed Thursday by Peter Horstmann, who worked with Bailey as an associate in the same law office for seven years.